SeanDutt/SeanDutt/README.md

 # Hello, I'm Sean 👋

 Welcome to my GitHub profile!
 I'm a passionate software engineer with a diverse skill set and a love for creating innovative solutions.
-Below, you'll find my 2023 year-in-review, as well as my proudest accomplishments (so far) in 2024.
+Below, you'll find my 2023 and 2024 year-in-review.

-## 2024 So far:
+## 2024 Year in review:

 ### Participated in the PIGSquad Summer Slow Jam, July